MachineGnostics/machinegnostics.io/docs/mse.md

 - Both `y_true` and `y_pred` must have the same shape and must not be empty.
 - MSE penalizes larger errors more than MAE (mean absolute error), making it sensitive to outliers.

 ---

-## License

-Machine Gnostics - Machine Gnostics Library
-Copyright (C) 2025  Machine Gnostics Team

-This work is licensed under the terms of the GNU General Public License version 3.0.

----